 Plain language conclusions:

-Read this review: Blood pressure targets in adults with hypertension
+Read this review: Walking for hypertension